 - Am I better able to do my job because of this analysis?

-If you answer the above questions, "No," your analytics signals may have gone off the rails—you may be experiencing analytics theater.
+If "No" is the answer to any of the above questions, your analytics signals may have gone off the rails—you may be experiencing analytics theater.

 The fact is the savior, as long as you don’t jam it into some preconceived pattern.
 The greatest obstacle to discovery is not ignorance—it is the illusion of knowledge.